Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Results

 This southwest region corresponds to the southern end of ``Anomaly A'' from \cite{Tsuboi_2018}.
 The authors identify this feature as a possible feeding channel for the CND and find that it indicates sites of strong shocks (velocity widths of $\sim50\,\mathrm{km\,s^{-1}}$).
 Hence, the gas dynamics in this region are likely affected by non-gravitational processes, which we do not consider.

 It is possible to remove this feature from the observational map prior to comparison with the models.
 However, its exact boundaries are not well defined.
-So, for consistency, we chose to keep it since it punishes all models.
+For consistency, we chose to retain it, since it punishes all models equally.